Cressida Hogg

-Cressida Mary Hogg CBE is a British businesswoman, who has served as the Chair of BAE Systems since May 2023.
+Cressida Mary Hogg (born 27 July 1969) is a British business executive, who has served as the chair of BAE Systems since May 2023.
+In January 2026, Hogg became the new chair of the UK's Confederation of British Industry (CBI).

 Early life and education

-Hogg is the daughter of Sir Christopher Hogg and Anne Cathie.
+Hogg was born, on 27 July 1969, the daughter of Christopher Hogg (1936–2021) and Anne Cathie.
 She studied Philosophy, Politics and Economics as an undergraduate at St John's College, Oxford (BA, 1990), before receiving an MBA at London Business School (1995).

 Career

 Between 1995 and 2014, Hogg worked at 3i Group plc, ending her career there as managing partner in 3i's Infrastructure Division.
 From 2014 to 2018, she served as global head of infrastructure at the Canada Pension Plan Investment Board.

 She became chair of BAE Systems plc in May 2023, having joined the board as a non-executive director and chair-designate in November 2022.
 She is the first female chair of the company.